rcpch/digital-growth-charts-server/docs/about/about.md

 We have plans to incorporate other growth references and tools to the platform in the future.

-It is planned that the API will in future be able to handle measurements over multiple occasions for individual children, with a view to interpreting their growth trajectory, as well as _'thrive lines'_[5][6](#references)
+In future work, the API will be able to handle measurements over multiple occasions, for individual children.
+This is with a view to interpreting their [growth trajectory and *'thrive lines'*](../developer/rcpchgrowth.md#other-functions).

 !!! info "Get involved in setting our roadmap"
     You can create ['issues' on GitHub](https://github.com/rcpch/digital-growth-charts-server/issues) which can help set the agenda for the features we will develop next in the API.